 I’m lost for words when it comes to sharing thoughts on succulents.
-My love for this plant began in my small in town yard that I turned into a garden filled with many succulents.
-As the years pass I’ve been overwhelmed with all the different types of succulents there are available.
-What turned me on to these plants is the fact that they are low maintenance and they could tolerate the clay soil and dry summers here in Ohio.
-When I lived in town I had two small children and not alot of time to spend out watering and tending to the clay.
-The succulents provided amazing color in my earlier days of landscape / garden design.
-The image to the left I took at the OFA Short Course show this last summer in the Proven Winners display.
+My love for this plant began in my small town backyard that I turned into a garden filled with many succulents.
+As the years pass I’ve been joyously overwhelmed with all the different types of succulents there are available for home gardens.
+What turned me on to these plants is the fact that they are low maintenance and they could tolerate the clay soil and dry summers late summers in Ohio.
+When I lived in town I had two small children and not alot of time to spend out watering and tending to the clay… I mean soil.
+The succulents I grew provided amazing color in my earlier days of landscaped garden design.

-Last year I came across some amazing photos of succulents in containers on a new Facebook garden connections wall.
+Last year I came across some amazing photos of succulents in containers on a new Facebook garden connections ‘wall’.
+In case you are new to Facebook the ‘wall’ is where the users images are displayed on a main page kind of like a blog.
 It was on the wall of Debra Lee Baldwin and I totally fell in love again with my beloved succulents.
 I love being on Debra’s friends list on Facebook because she post daily on topics that range from what she is doing in her own garden and on the road as well.